 The feel is calm, compact, and slightly uncompromising in a good way.
 Natural light, a narrow footprint, and limited seating keep the room more suited to a short sit-down or a focused takeaway than a long laptop session.
 The trade-off is obvious but fair: less comfort padding, more attention on what is in the cup, and a more deliberate pace than the surrounding tourist traffic might suggest.

-That edit is part of what gives the cafe its appeal.
-The Source does not try to compete with the broader Old Town for menu length or lingering comfort; it simply offers a more exacting coffee stop for people who already know what kind of place they want.
-The limited footprint becomes a strength because it keeps the purpose clear, and the room feels sharper for it.
-That kind of discipline is exactly what makes it worth noting, especially if you care about the details in the cup.
+The short menu is part of what gives the cafe its appeal.
+The Source does not try to compete with the broader Old Town for menu length or lingering comfort; it offers a precise coffee stop for people who already know what kind of place they want.
+The limited footprint keeps attention on the espresso, Kalita Wave pour-over, and beans on the shelf, which is why the stop works best for drinkers who care about the details in the cup.

 Why The Source Coffee Bar is shortlisted by Filter Notes

 The Source makes the shortlist because Edinburgh does not have many central spots this explicit about being for people who actively care what coffee tastes like.
-If you want a polished Old Town stop with real roast-to-cup credibility, and you do not need much room to linger, it looks like one of the sharper bets in the city centre.
-The restraint is part of the point.
+If you want an Old Town stop with roast-to-cup credibility, rotating espresso, and pour-over service, and you do not need much room to linger, it is one of the sharper bets in the city centre.